eformat/argocd-team-topologies/README.md

 ## Background on OpenShift GitOps Operator and RBAC

-There are basically two service accounts that matter with ArgoCD (there are two other's for `dex` and `redis` which we don't need to focus on for this discussion):
+There are basically two service accounts that matter with ArgoCD (there are other's for `dex` and `redis` which we don't need to focus on for this discussion):

 - the `application-controller` service account - this is the backend controller service account
 - the `argocd-server` service account - this is the UI service account